python-openxml/python-docx/docs/dev/analysis/features/cell-merge.rst

 Word resizes a table when a cell is refered by an out-of-bounds row index.
 If the column identifier is out of bounds, an exception is raised.

+An exception is raised when attempting to merge cells from different tables.

 Candidate protocol -- cell.merge()
 ----------------------------------